 8. Holidays and Events

 Social media is the perfect place for sharing content around holiday themes.
-It’s important to keep track of major events and holidays so that you can feature them and use them for content ideas.
+And of course this is perfect for your Instagram Posts.
+It's important to keep track of major events and holidays so that you can feature them and use them for content ideas.

 9. Popular Hashtags